douglas86/cyf-Ldn8-Islington-Center-v2/Readme.md

 used for handling env variables or pool.js to connect to the db</i>
 <i>utils - this stands for utilities this is where all miscellaneous helper functions gets placed, like if you are
 wanting to use a .then or .catch to keep it consistent</i>

+## Team members that were involved in this project and what they did

+### Douglas Maxton

+I was one of the volunteers to help the trainees out in this project, I had started this repo as a way in helping Saf out with the login, It also gave me a chance to try out a new file structure that I wanted to get up and running.
+I had always believed that the best way to learn a topic was to teach it.
+Doing this repo was a way to see if Juniors could also understand what sort of message I was trying to conveyor and how neat and clean we could design our code for a better understanding.

+### Rahwa Ghebremichael

+### Saf

+### Saman

+### Teniola